 The road to adoption can be difficult and lengthy, and life after can also have its trials.
 The experience of an adoptive family can often be very different than others.
 Children are placed into an adoptive family at all ages.
 No matter what age a child is they will live a different reality than children who were not adopted.
 It will be a part of their identity.
 They will one day have to deal with this identity dilemma.
 For an adoptive family, they will have to deal with the fact that a child whom they love as their own has a family outside of their own.

 Whether the adoption is open or closed, an adoptive family will have to contend with having a birth family as a part of their life.
-In a closed adoption, many would believe that a birth family would not be a factor in their day to day life.
+In a closed adoption, many would believe that a birth family would not be a factor in their day-to-day life.
 However, closing an adoption does not change the connection an adopted child will have to their birth family.
 In an open adoption, this connection will be even stronger.
-It is important that an adoptive family try not to negate this relationship or identity.
+An adoptive family must try not to negate this relationship or identity.

 The relationship an adoptive child has with their adoptive family will be completely different than the relationship they have with their birth family.
 It is easy as an adoptive family to feel protective and even sometimes possessive of your child.
 While some may look at it as a competition or having to “share” a child, the two families will mean something different for the child.
 Learning how to cultivate a positive and loving relationship between the adoptive and birth families will help the child by relieving the tension of having to choose or feeling fearful to communicate their feelings.